| UK Home Colour Negative Printing |

 ![]() |

 The final stage in standardising my colour printing was a change from the Paterson Thermodrum to the Paterson Orbital 'tray type' processor with its motorised agitation base.
 The Orbital Print Processor was first marketed by Paterson Products Ltd in 1982.
 Since RT chemistry didn't need a surrounding water bath to control processing temperature, the Orbital tray was less 'messy' and had the additional advantage of only needing 55ml of 'one shot' chemistry rather than 75ml in the Thermodrum.
 I also found drying the tray for the next print easier than drying the Thermodrum.
-I sold my Thermodrum and managed to buy the Orbital processor and motorised base secondhand. |
+I sold my Thermodrum having managed to buy the Orbital processor and motorised base secondhand. |

 |

-I regret never having tried RA-4 but doubt I ever will now that digital printing has become a real alternative.
-It has to be admitted that (with my technique and basic equipment set up) home colour negative printing was never a real option for more than making occasional prints.
-With digital inkjet output quality at a stage where its hard to tell the difference between ink and silver based prints, digital wins every time.
+By 1987 I had a semi-permanent darkroom in a spare bedroom and continued to try different papers viz: Agfa Type 8, 3M & Ektacolor Type F, but always with the Photocolor RT Printmaster chemistry.
+The RT chemistry was 'improved' twice during this time, allowing shorter development times.
+I finally stopped colour printing in November 1991 after some 10 years and (by coincidence) around the time the RA-4 process appeared (around 1990 for amateur home use).
+I regret never having tried RA-4 but I never will now that digital printing has become a real alternative.
+It has to be admitted that (with my technique and basic equipment) home colour negative printing was never a real option for more than making occasional prints.
+With digital inkjet output quality now at a stage where its hard to tell the difference between ink and silver based prints, digital wins every time.
 But colour darkroom was fun (most of the time !) and I found reward in overcoming the challenges. |

 ||